 Diagnosis usually involves a routine blood test to detect antibodies in the blood.
 Your veterinarian could also examine a stool sample, although this would only offer a diagnosis if the cat was shedding oocysts at the time.

 In healthy immunocompetent cats, treatment generally isn’t necessary.
-Cats at risk will be prescribed antibiotics such as clindamycin, pyrimethamine, and sulfadiazine.
+A course of antibiotics for at-risk cats.

 There are four modes of infection in humans.